How to Build a Fastio API Folder Structure

 A better approach applies breadth-first search (BFS) or depth-first search (DFS) algorithms to map the intended structure.
 For standard nested hierarchies, BFS ensures parent directories are always created before their children.
 This dependency management is required when building a deep Fastio directory tree API implementation.

 Think about a setup where you need to create a project folder, three subfolders, and two additional subfolders inside each of those.
-A basic script might send many individual POST requests, slowing things down and risking rate limit throttling.
-Developers can drastically reduce the total execution time by batching requests or running asynchronous concurrency for sibling directories.
+A basic script might wait for every POST before starting the next one, which adds latency and can hit rate limits.
+Sibling folders share a parent, so their createfolder calls can run concurrently.
+Children must wait until that parent exists.

-When implementing these algorithms, you need to track the unique identifiers returned by the Fastio API after creating each parent folder.
-These IDs must be passed dynamically into the payload for the next child folder creation requests.
-Keeping an internal state map linking local paths to Fastio folder IDs ensures the tree resolves correctly.
+When implementing these algorithms, track the identifier returned after each parent is created.
+Use that value as {parent_id} in the next POST /current/workspace/{workspace_id}/storage/{parent_id}/createfolder/ call.
+Keep an internal state map linking local paths to Fastio folder IDs so the tree resolves correctly.

 Automate Your Workspace Provisioning